-Successful applicants (grantees) will be sent a grant offer detailing the terms and conditions of the funding.
+Successful applicants (grantees) will be sent a Grant Offer detailing the terms and conditions of the funding.

 Effective 1 January 2019, public authorities are required to use standard funding agreements approved by the Crown Solicitor's Office.
-For CRSFP, the Not-for-Profit Standard Grant Agreement will be used.
-For more information regarding the grant agreements, click <a href="https://example.com/here-example.com/her
+For the ASCP, the Not-for-Profit Standard Grant Agreement will be used.
+For more information regarding the grant agreements, click here.